We are travelling the USA in 1992 and have reached Arizona.

 And this is just what happened.
-Grand Canyon village was really opened up by the railway with, in 1901,
+The Grand Canyon was really opened up by the railway with, in 1901,

-a 64 mile spur off the main line and the original log cabin station building survives.
+a 64 mile spur off the main line and the original station building still urvives.

-Closed to passengers in 1968, the line recently reopened and is now spectacularly served by heritage steam.
+Closed in 1968, the line recently reopened and is now spectacularly served by heritage steam.

 This is the spectacular Grand Canyon train in Grand Canyon station.

 As the engineer checks his impressive locomotive.